Alexmhack/django_weather_app/README.md

 2. add more logic for fetching the user's real location from the ip
 3. add logic for getting user's weather from their location
 4. display this data to user

+We will be using AJAX through Jquery to do a partial page refresh and for that we need to include jQuery as a library which we did in base.html using script tags